skabeche/php-mvc/README.md

 #### Start dev build process

-Still a work in progress, it does not reflect changes yet.
-The plugin [vite-plugin-php](https://github.com/donnikitos/vite-plugin-php) is installed to process PHP files and there seem to be some issues with it.
+Still a work in progress, it does not reflect changes yet in dev.

 ```bash
 npm run dev